cs573-24s/a2-DataVis-7Ways/README.md

 - **Interactivity**: Addtionally, I added an 'action' on the dashbaord, when clicking on a bubble on the scatterplot, it shows the gender, bill length and the island that the penguin comes from.
 The second image highlights this interactivity.

 ### Design Achievements
-- **Colors**: I used a colorscheme that I thought matched a penguin's colors as I thought it would bring the design together.
+- **Colors**: I used a colorscheme that matched a penguin's colors as I thought it would bring the design together.
 - **Sizing of Bubbles**: For the variable sizing based on 'bill size', I made sure the sizes were different enough to be noticable on first glance as this was not something apparent in the 'goal' graph.

 # Matplotlib
-Matplotlib is my go to when creating graphs in python.
+Matplotlib is my go-to when creating graphs in python.
 It was fairly easy to use.
 The only thing that felt hacky and was hard to do was create the legend for the bill sizes.
 I used an LLM to help me with that.
 I was not able to separate the legend by species and bill length.
 Simply creating the base visualization however was straight forward.

 ![caption](img/matplotlib.png)